forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 You can also retrieve multiple components from the default org by clicking the retrieve button next to the metadata type.
 If retrieving a component overwrites it, you'll be prompted to select how to proceed.

 ![Overwrite components](../../images/overwrite-prompt.png)

+When the CLI retrieves components by a metadata type, the Org Browser needs an up-to-date list of all of the components to be retrieved.
+This is so the extensions can accurately check the local workspace for existing components.

+> Because of the asynchronous nature of the Metadata API, there exists the possibility for a simultaneous deploy and retrieve to enter a race condition.
+This could result in retrieving unexpected components.
+Keep this in mind if there are deploys happening while using the Org Browser.